saiteki-kai/painting_retrieval/README.md

 - `KMeans_BOW.joblib` : KMeans model, used in BOW features
 - `Scaler_BOW.joblib` : Scaler, used in BOW features

-### painting

-This folder contains the code concerning the paintings.
-It ranges from the calculation of the features to the matching.

 ### scripts

 This folder contains the code that must be executed offline to set up the system before execution.

 ### src

+#### painting

-- painting This folder contains the code concerning the paintings.
+This folder contains the code concerning the paintings.
 It ranges from the calculation of the features to the matching.

+#### bot

-- bot This folder contains the code concerning the telegram bot.
+This folder contains the code concerning the telegram bot.